 This post may contain affiliate links.
 If you purchase something through these links then I will receive a small commission that helps keep the blog going – at no extra cost to you!
 Please read our DISCLAIMER for more info.
 Thanks for the support!

 Your warp yarn is the foundation for your weaving.
 It is literally what you build upon – like the foundation of a house.
-The warp sits vertically in your frame or on your floor loom.
+The warp sits vertically in your loom.

 Your weft yarn is the part of the weaving that turns it into a fabric.
 It interacts with the warp and sits horizontally.
 Remember: Weft Goes Left.
 If we are sticking with our construction metaphor – it’s the walls.